vanillaSlice/blog/content/post/keep-those-prs-small.md

 Bugs like this can go unnoticed as we focus on seemingly more complicated code when reviewing PRs.
 It's surprising how often bugs creep into what should be trivial code.
 And this was in just 40(ish) lines.
 What happens when we get into the world of reviewing complex classes that are 400 lines long?
 Or multiple complex classes that are 400 lines long?
-It's easy to see how spotting bugs in a mammoth PR can be like trying to find [hay in a needlestack](https://www.youtube.com/watch?v=WCheFdOy0tg).
+It's easy to see how identifying issues in a mammoth PR can be like trying to find [hay in a needlestack](https://www.youtube.com/watch?v=WCheFdOy0tg).

 *Small PRs make it easier for you as an author and as a reviewer to spot problems.*

-### Constantly merging code into master

 ### A "truer" commit history

+// TODO: include image of git history and then an image showing different changes.

 Git commits have a message for a reason.

-// TODO: include image of git history and then an image showing different changes.

 *Small PRs will help you to maintain a "truer" commit history.*